Potty Training

 Consistency is key when introducing the potty, so be sure that you have set aside ample time for this process.
 In the beginning, it is best if you have a few consecutive days in which you have very few other commitments so that you can dedicate yourself fully to the task at hand.

 Be prepared to make numerous trips to the potty, especially in those first few days.
-Each time that your child arrives in the bathroom with dry pants, praise the child and express your delight.
-Sit the child on the potty for just a few minutes and praise their efforts, even if they do not use the potty.
-Simply say in a cheerful voice, "That's okay, we'll try again in a little while!"
+Each time that your child arrives in the bathroom with dry pants, praise them and express your delight.
+Sit your child on the potty for just a few minutes and praise their efforts, even if they do not use the potty.
+Simply say in a cheerful voice, “That’s okay, we’ll try again in a little while!”

 Helpful Tips